junegunn/vim-easy-align/README.md

 :EasyAlign! **=
 ```

-In addition to these, with `mode_sequence` option, you can perform alignments
+In addition to these, you can fine-tune alignments over multiple occurrences of
-over multiple occurrences of the delimiters.
+the delimiters with 'mode_sequence' option.

 ```vim
 " Left alignment over the first two occurrences of delimiters